montvieux/plark_ai_public/README.md

 Once up and running (locally or remote) connect to the Docker container using the following command:

-    Docker ps # This will provide a container ID/name.
+    docker ps # This will provide a container ID/name.
-    Docker exec -it <ID of above Docker container> /bin/bash
+    docker exec -it <ID of above Docker container> /bin/bash

 ## Remote Server Access